your-trickster/your-trickster.github.io/wiki/dichotomies.md

 ### Progress vs Outcome

-- progress types focus more on the getting to the goal itself;
+- progress types focus more on the getting to the goal itself {[creatives, obligators](https://your-trickster.github.io/tetrachotomies#interaction-styles)};
-- outcome types focus more on the products and the end results.
+- outcome types focus more on the products and the end results {[dominants, tamers](https://your-trickster.github.io/tetrachotomies#interaction-styles)}.